QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 Overview
 ============

-In this, lecture we'll continue our :doc:`earlier study <optgrowth>` of the stochastic optimal growth model
+In this lecture, we'll continue our :doc:`earlier study <optgrowth>` of the stochastic optimal growth model

 In that lecture, we solved the associated discounted dynamic programming problem using value function iteration